duelago/grindercutoff/README.md

 6. The system waits for remaining grounds to fall and calculates the final dose.
 7. The adaptive algorithm refines the stop point over time.

-We have safety features: <p></p>The grinder will grind for maximum 1 minute.
-Also make sure that the Tasmota relay always boots in OFF mode after a power failure etc. <br>
+We have safety features: <p></p>The grinder will grind for maximum 1 minute.<br> Also make sure that the Tasmota relay always boots in OFF mode after a power failure etc. <br>
 Here is the way to do it: <br>
 Open your Tasmota device's Web Interface (by typing its IP address into your browser).Click on the Console button.Type the following command and press Enter:<b>PowerOnState 0</b>